 South AustraliaThe only colony founded without any convicts.
 South Australia was originally more culturally mixed than the other states, with Cornish and German migrants and a reputation for tolerance and liberalism, but the east coast has since played catch-up thanks to bigger economies attracting more newcomers.
 Divided into two rough areas, with the border along the theoretical Goyder's Line: South of the line is green, partly thanks to the River Murray, and contains almost all of the state's population (and most of that live in Adelaide, the capital); north of it is pretty much plain, mostly featureless desert, except for Coober Pedy, the famous opal mining town; Woomera, the famous rocket-launching site, and Lake Eyre, Australia's largest lake.
 This being the desert, of course, it rarely has any water in it, just salt.
 Within the green portion is the Adelaide Hills, the producers of almost all of Australia's wine, a lot of it very high quality.
 Although Adelaide is often seen as a "hole" (a place with little to do) by those outside and inside it (what does happen always happens in the city), it is Australia's fifth largest city, and it is gaining a cultural reputation thanks to the annual Fringe festival.
 It was also the first Australian city to decriminalise homosexuality in the '70s, leading the now little-used epithet "Yass with poofters" (Yass is a small, very dull country town, which did not at that point have homosexuals, at least not out of the closet.)
 The combination of this and the Arts/Fringe festival has given the city and its inhabitants something of a reputation of being effete and artsy, and ever so slightly ridiculous with it; the famous cartoonist Bruce Petty characterised this with the phrase, supposedly said by a Festival organiser, "Let's put nonsense back into culture."
 Adelaide is also known as the City of Churches (originally City of Churches and Pubs), presumably because it has a lot of, um, churches, thanks to the variety of denominations which settled Adelaide (and the large number of pubs).
 It's also well known for the city planning done by Colonel Light, where the city centre is surrounded by beautiful parklands on a (mostly aligned) grid rather than just haphazard urban sprawl, with a distinct lack of one-way streets compared to the other capitals.
 Apparently, thanks to the "water" in the River Murray, Adelaide water is incredibly foul tasting or even toxic to people from the eastern states, which has absolutely nothing to do with the fact that millions of Queenslanders, Victorians and New South Welshmen use the river before it gets to Adelaide.
 Here they play Australian rules football, with two AFL teams and the local SANFL league.
 The sausage is called "fritz" over in South Australia.
 South Australians are nicknamed "Croweaters".
 It's also a recurring joke that half of Adelaide's population are potential serial murderers, though to be honest it isn't exactly unfounded.
 (Well, ours are more creative, anyway...)
 The most publicly known being when bodies were found in a bank vault in Snowtown (actually a hundred-odd miles away on the road to Perth, though it'll become a suburb soon anyway as Adelaide's urban sprawl gets increasingly ridiculous).
 South Australians (along with WA, the NT and perhaps Tasmania) generally feel as though they are ignored/forgotten by the big eastern states since they are much more geographically isolated.
 It's not uncommon for an "Australian tour" by an international music act to consist of shows in Sydney, Melbourne and Brisbane only (they may do one in Adelaide or Perth but rarely both, for some reason).
 Often an Australia wide music festival will have big music acts only perform in Sydney, Melbourne and Brisbane.
 That doesn't stop anyone complaining about ticket prices when an artist deigns to perform here though.

 Western AustraliaThe largest state by area, Western Australia is sparsely populated outside the major cities like Perth [the capital] and Kalgoorlie [mining town out in the middle of the desert].
 The current resources boom in the North West nicely props up the country's economy.
 Western Australia could be considered a mining industry with some support services.
 Interestingly it was also the only colony to specifically ask for convicts back in the day.
 Due to its distance from the rest of Australia (several hours by plane or a week driving over the featureless Nullarbor plain), Western Australia has mostly kept to itself throughout the years.
 Here they play AFL as well, with two teams in the AFL and the local WAFL (pronounced "waffle").
 They eat the sausage "polony".
 Western Australians are nicknamed "Sandgropers".
 Has lots of English immigrants.
 The CBD of Perth is busy during the day but looks like the apocalypse has happened as soon as the shops close, when then most of the people seem to move to Northbridge (named because it is north of the bridge that goes over the train line and separates the suburb from the CBD) with a decent number of bars and clubs and some amazing restaurants.
-There's small but active LGBT community with exactly two gay party venues: the Court which is a pub with dance floors, and Connections which is an incredibly seedy nightclub.
 The rest of the state is mostly desert and mines.
 Though there are some good wineries in the south-west.

 The Australian Capital TerritoryTechnically just Canberra, but also includes a part of the Australian Highlands.
 Here we find the House of Parliament, standing on a hill surrounded by the rings of roads and overlooking the man-made Lake Burley Griffin.
 Canberra was built on a sheep paddock in 1908, which early political satirists seized upon with vigour.
 It is a planned city, and is also known for being somewhat dull.
 In many ways, it is (sometimes unfairly) lumped into the category of Southern New South Wales, but it has a distinctiveness which keeps it separate from the surrounding state.
 Briefly had the license plate slogan "Feel the Power of Canberra", until someone realised that the rest of the country read that as "Feel the Power of the Federal Government".
 It has it's own government run along state government lines, but as it is smaller than many city councils, it tends to be a little strange.
 The 'Fresh Sun-Ripened Tomato Party' is currently in power.
 Canberra is also Australia's porn capital.
 Yay Canberra!
 You can call sausage whatever you like.